 Upon the submission of a medical certification from a health care provider that you are able to return to work, you will, in most circumstances, be offered the same position held at the time of the leave or a comparable position.
 However, you will not be entitled to any greater right to reinstatement, than if you had been employed continuously rather than on leave.
-For example, if you would have been laid off if you had not gone on leave, and then you will not be entitled to reinstatement.
-Similarly, if your position has been filled in order to avoid undermining the Association's ability to operate safely and efficiently while you were on leave, and there is no comparable position available, then reinstatement will be denied.
+For example, if you would have been laid off if you had not gone on leave, then you will not be entitled to reinstatement.